chivalry/filemaker.vim/README.md

     set g:FMVAddSpaceAfterFunction=1 " places a space between a function name and the opening parenthsis set g:FMVPadSpacesWithinParens=0 " does not place a space between parentheses and parameters

-Additional planned override settings in the future include the ability to have all functions expand to a single line, or have a list of functions that should expand to a single line and others that should expand as they currently do.
+Additional planned override settings in the future include the ability to have all functions expand to a single line, or have a list of functions that should expand to a single line and others that should expand as they currently do, and perhaps even the option to set a `Let` template for function variables.

 Future Enhancements
 -------------------